 ENV

-Summary: The Commission is fostering networks of corporates cooperating on natural capital in order to align internationally management accounting principles for natural capital and biodiversity.
-Through the Transparent Life Project, the Value Balancing Alliance – consisting of international companies and the four largest professional services firms (Deloitte, EY, KPMG & PwC) – and the Capitals Coalition – a global collaboration of more than 370 organizations – have joined forces with the World Business Council for Sustainable Development to develop a set of generally accepted environmental accounting principles.
+Summary: The Commission is supporting business and their stakeholders aiming at standardizing natural capital management accounting practices in the EU and globally.
+It provide LIFE support to the Transparent project --an consortium led by the Value Balancing Alliance – consisting of international companies and large professional services firms (Deloitte, EY, KPMG & PwC), including the Capitals Coalition – a global collaboration of more than 370 organizations, and the World Business Council for Sustainable Development to develop a set of generally accepted environmental accounting principles.

 Links: